bilalelsheemy/Steering-Throttle-Model-Predictive-Control/README.md

 - Increased the weight of actuation delta components equally to eliminate the erratic actuation over time and actually this enhanced the actuations stability (Accepted tuning).

 #### 2- Speed Tuning
-Started with a speed of 25 mph, then increased it to 40 mph and still the car do the job autonomously.
+- Started with a speed of 25 mph, then increased it to 40 mph and still the car do the job autonomously but the speed in the simulator doesn't exceed 20 mph.
-Then increased it to 60 mph and unfortunately the vehicle left the drivable lane in one of the sharp turns.
+- Then increased it to 60 mph while the weights of the actuation components and the actuation deltas in the cost were ~50, the vehicle actuations were erratic enough to get it out of the drivable lane in one of the sharp turns.
-Then decreased it to 50 mph and the vehicle completed the lap but wasn't stable as it was on 40 mph.
+- Then set it to 60 mph and increased the weights of the actuation components and the actuation deltas in the cost to ~100 & ~75 respectively, the vehicle could steer smoothly and the speed in the simulator increased to 30 mph.

-Finally I've set the reference velocity to 40 mph.
+Finally I've set the reference velocity to 60 mph.